-Registering as a User for an organisation already registered on the Portal
+Registering as a user for an organisation already on the Portal –

 If your organisation is already registered on the Portal, then you simply join your organisation account.
-You will not be registered as the Key Contact for your organisation.
-However, this can be edited by the Key Contact of your organisation.
+You will not be registered as the Key Contact for your organisation; however, this can be edited by the current Key Contact if required.

-Is there technical support if I have difficulty navigating the Portal, or if there is a malfunction?
+Is there technical support if I have a problem with the Portal?

 How can I search for the most appropriate programme for my project idea?

-Where can I get information on latest Calls and application deadlines?
+Where can I get information on the latest Calls and application deadlines?

-NCP stands for National Contact Point.
-NCPs exist to provide guidance and practical information; to give additional support for project development and implementation at a national level.
-They work in close cooperation with programme secretariats and are an important source of information on a national level.
+European funding programmes have National Contact Points (NCPs) who provide guidance and practical information, and give additional support for project development and implementation at a national level.
+They work in close cooperation with the programme secretariats and are an important source of information on a national level.